 The Curious Cylindrical Painting of Panorama Mesdag

 In hindsight, I suppose I could have gone to Panorama Mesdag on the same day as when I went to the Escher museum.
 I could have saved a few euro.
-I was curious about it since I noticed it was usually part of ticket packages.
+I was curious about it since I noticed it is usually part of ticket packages for tourist attractions around The Hague.

 But the building did not have a lot of clues as to what was inside.
 What, pray tell, was a ‘panorama mesdag‘?
 Gregg said that it was cool, and something I’d like, but couldn’t quite articulate what the panorama was.
 ‘A painting of the beach,’ he said.
 Why is this painting of the beach so important, though?